Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Apollo City Pro Cockpit

-Available in both a single and a dual-motor version (though it’s the dual that we’re reviewing here), it delivers a top speed of 32 mph.
+Available in both a single and a dual-motor version (though it’s the dual that I'm reviewing here), it delivers a top speed of 32 mph.
 Yes, it loses out to similarly priced models that are capable of hitting higher top speeds.
-But, while these scooters are primed for raw performance; they don’t share the same attributes that make the City Pro such a good scooter for commuting.
+But, while these scooters are primed for raw performance; they don’t share the same attributes that make the City Pro such a good commuter.

 Besides, the dual 48V 500W motors promise a rapid acceleration rate of 0-15 mph in 2.3 seconds, making it the zippiest commuter bar none.